Lessons I Learned from Co-Founding a Tech Startup

 • Don't go into business with someone with questionable business ethics.
 Listen to your gut as to whether that person is full of it.

-• Unless you've known your co-founders for a VERY long time, do a background check on them.
-They might be lying about their past professional accomplishments and qualifications.
+• Unless you've known your co-founders for a VERY long time, do background checks on them and check references.
+They might be lying about their education, past professional accomplishments, and qualifications.
 They might be a semi-functional alcoholic or drug addict.
 Their former co-workers might despise them because they have personality disorders.
 CHECK UP on them.
 Co-founding a company is like getting married.

-• Most founding teams are like the Beatles (or Destiny's Child, for you younger folk) and eventually break up.
+• Most founding teams are like the Beatles and eventually break up.
 They might break up because they failed.
 Or because they succeeded.
 Or because of a Yoko-like situation.
 In fact, I've heard someone say:

 "It's not a real startup until a co-founder departs and the survivors rewrite the company's history to omit him or her."